 How Virtual Reality is Helping Seniors Stay Active and Engaged

 Virtual reality (VR) is transforming the way seniors stay active, social, and mentally engaged.
+With immersive experiences, VR offers older adults’ new ways to exercise, connect with loved ones, and explore the world—all from the comfort of their homes.

 How Virtual Reality is Helping Seniors Stay Active and Engaged